peteroupc/peteroupc.github.io/randomfunc.md

     For Monte Carlo estimators with accuracy guarantees, see "[**Randomized Estimation Algorithms**](https://peteroupc.github.io/estimation.html)".

 2. [**Monte Carlo integration**](https://en.wikipedia.org/wiki/Monte_Carlo_integration).
-This is usually a special case of Monte Carlo estimation that finds the expected value of a multidimensional integral in a sampling domain; here, `EFUNC(z)` is the function to find the integral of, where `z` is a randomly chosen point in the sampling domain (such as 1 if the point is in the true volume and 0 if not).
+This is usually a special case of Monte Carlo estimation that approximates a multidimensional integral over a sampling domain; here, `EFUNC(z)` is the function to find the integral of, where `z` is a randomly chosen point in the sampling domain (such as 1 if the point is in the true volume and 0 if not).

 3. [**Stochastic optimization**](http://mathworld.wolfram.com/StochasticOptimization.html).
 This uses randomness to help find the minimum or maximum value of a function with one or more variables; examples include [**_simulated annealing_**](https://en.wikipedia.org/wiki/Simulated_annealing) and [**_simultaneous perturbation stochastic approximation_**](https://en.wikipedia.org/wiki/Simultaneous_perturbation_stochastic_approximation) (see also (Spall 1998)<sup>[**(65)**](#Note65)</sup>).